AlexeySoshin/dark_souls_2_autosave/README.md

 Otherwise, just get the latest version from the /dist directory

 ## Usage
-Place the executable file inside Dark Souls 2 saves directory.
+Place the executable file inside Dark Souls 2 saves directory.<br />
-When launched, this program stores a backup of every autosave.
+When launched, this program stores a backup of every autosave.<br />
 You're then get the ability to revert to previous state of you character, especially useful in case of his death.
-You must exit your game before loading the desired save file.
+You must exit your game before loading the desired save file.<br />
-In case the file you loaded didn't satisfy you, you may undo your load.
+In case the file you loaded didn't satisfy you, you may undo your load.<br />

 ## Licence
 MIT